pragna7/KuberValt/README.md

 # KuberVault - A FinTech Billing and Payment Solution

-KuberVault is a responsive and user-friendly web-based billing and payment solution designed to streamline financial transactions.
+KuberVault Project is a responsive and user-friendly web-based billing and payment solution designed to streamline financial transactions.
 This project, developed using HTML, CSS, and JavaScript, is structured to capture essential billing information while providing a seamless payment gateway experience.
 The design emphasizes usability and aesthetics, making it an ideal choice for financial operations in various sectors.

 # Key Features
 1. Billing Information Collection-The project includes a comprehensive billing form that captures essential details from users.
 The form is neatly divided into sections for clarity and better user experience.